Robert M. Schoch: My Wife

 Katie thus wondered if hydrogen was the key, the missing piece of a grand and enormous cycle.
 Katie's theory speculates that, upon death, our hydrogen atoms (we are largely water and water is H2O) are released from us and, being light (hydrogen is the lightest element on the periodic table), they float up to space where they gather into clouds and, through time, form stars.

-Needless to say, I was smitten!
-Hydrogen, as Katie was aware, can encode information.
+Needless to say, I was smitten.
+Hydrogen, as we have become aware, can encode information.
 Scientists such as Cleve Backster, Masaru Emoto, and Luc Montagnier have led the way in this astounding research.
 Is Katie onto something?
 I'm not certain, but this subject is certainly one we are studying and will be the subject of (or at least sections of) forthcoming publications of ours.

 It does seem that from the moment we met our journey has been sprinkled with stardust.
-We married in 2010 on Easter Island, have traveled to wondrous places for conferences, tours, and research, worked on books and articles together (she's designed the covers and color inserts of books for me, and taken many of the photographs published in them, too).
-We co-founded ORACUL, together with a few close colleagues and friends, and we are currently working on a number of other projects as well.
-(Katie is a film school graduate and has put the story of my research, and the opposition from the status quo with which it was met [the inside story], into a semi-biographical screenplay – for anyone who might be able to help us connect it with the right people.)
+We married in 2010 on Easter Island, have traveled to wondrous places for conferences, tours, and research, and we have worked on books and articles together.
+With a few close colleagues and friends, we co-founded ORACUL.
+And we are currently working on a number of other projects as well.

 If you would like to read more about Katie's theory, please see our book Forgotten Civilization.
 The last chapter ends with a section titled "From Stars We Come and Thence We Return."
 And, as mentioned, please stay tuned for more on this from us, as the art and iconography of the ancient world, particularly that of Egypt, seems to suggest Katie is onto something profound.

-Prior to becoming my wife (and muse), Katie was a most accomplished ballet and Broadway dancer.
+Prior to becoming my wife (and muse), Katie was an accomplished ballet and Broadway dancer.
 She holds a B.A. from Emerson College in Visual and Media Arts (summa cum laude).
 For sixteen years she taught for the Harvard University Dance program, among other places.
 If you would like to read more about her theatrical work, she has a bio posted on the Wellesley College website, where she currently teaches.
-And very recently, she has become the author of a children's book, one we would love to see launch a series.
+And recently, she authored a children's book, Adriana and the Ancient Mysteries: The Great Sphinx, the first in what is designed to become a series focusing on the ancient mysteries (book 2 is written and is in the process of being illustrated).

 Selfie of Robert Schoch and Katie Ulissey taken in 2017